-We also report estimates of heterogeneous learning effects on each of the subjects (Mathematics, Basque, Spanish) in tables A3, A4 and A5 in the Appendix.
+We also report estimates of heterogeneous learning effects on each of the subjects (Mathematics, Basque, Spanish) in Tables A4, A5 and A6 in the Online Appendix.
 The main message is rather similar, especially for Basque and Spanish.
 We observe more negative effects in Basque and Spanish for those who speak it respectively at home, which is consistent with regression to the mean (they tend to have higher scores as well in those subjects).
 For Mathematics, the heterogeneity patterns are slightly different.
-We still find very large learning losses for public schools, and very small effects for private schools.
-However, we find that it is high SES schools rather than high performing schools which exhibit smaller learning losses.
+We still find very large learning losses for public schools and very small effects for private schools.
+However, we find that it is high SES schools rather than high-performing schools which exhibit smaller learning losses.
 On the other hand, we still find regression to the mean within schools, and again, that this is especially high within low-performing schools.

-Overall, these heterogeneous effects across schools, especially regarding public vs. private schools, are consistent with existing survey evidence for Spain.
-Bonal and González (2020) fielded an online survey in March 2020 to examine variation in learning opportunities in Spain.
-They show that students enrolled in private schools, both independent and private subsidised ones, had significantly higher opportunities to learn scores than those in public schools.
-The authors argue that this could be because public schools did not develop school tasks at the very beginning of the lockdown, while waiting for new instructions from the Government.
-However, private subsidised and independent schools did not stop their teaching activity.
-One of the plausible explanations for this difference lies in the economic dependency of private schools on fees, which means that hey need to keep providing a service to users despite the exceptional circumstances.
+Overall, these heterogeneous effects across schools, especially regarding public versus private schools, are consistent with existing survey evidence for Spain.
+Bonal and Gonz'alez (2020) fielded an online survey in March 2020 to examine variation in learning opportunities in Spain.
+They show that students enrolled in private schools, both independent and private subsidized ones, had significantly higher opportunities to learn scores than those in public schools.
+The authors argue that this could be because public schools did not develop school tasks at the very beginning of the lockdown while waiting for new instructions from the Government.
+However, private subsidized and independent schools did not stop their teaching activity.
+One of the plausible explanations for this difference lies in the economic dependency of private schools on fees, which means that they need to keep providing a service to users despite the exceptional circumstances.

-Finally, we quantify the explanatory power of schools vs. individual characteristics.
+Finally, we quantify the explanatory power of schools versus individual observed characteristics.
 To this aim, we construct an individual-level measure of learning loss due to the pandemic.
-In a first step, we regress $\Delta{Test\,Scores}^{Secondary-Primary}$ on a vector of school fixed effects and individual characteristics (female, migrant, language at home, SES, and performance in primary school), for the control cohort.
-Then, we study, for the Covid cohort, how much of the deviation from the prediction of the regression of the first step $\left(\Delta{Test\,Scores}^{Secondary-Primary} - \hat{\Delta}{Test\,Scores}^{Secondary-Primary}\right)$ is explained by school fixed effects, compared to individual characteristics.
-The results in table 2 show that indeed, school effects explain a much larger percentage of the sample variation in learning loss than individual characteristics.
+In the first step, we regress $\Delta{Test\ Scores}^{Secondary\ -Primary}$ on a vector of school fixed effects and individual characteristics (female, migrant, language at home, SES, and performance in primary school), for the control cohort.
+Then, we study, for the Covid cohort, how much of the deviation from the prediction of the regression of the first step $\left(\Delta{Test\ Scores}^{Secondary\ -Primary} - \hat{\Delta}{Test\ Scores}^{Secondary\ -Primary}\right)$ is explained by school fixed effects, compared to individual characteristics.
+The results in Table 2 show that indeed, school effects explain a much larger percentage of the sample variation in learning loss than individual characteristics, although we cannot rule out that there are other individual variables not included in the sample, given that the unexplained part of the model remains substantial (88 per cent).
 This exercise is done on an estimate of the individual learning loss due to the pandemic (which we cannot perfectly observe, by construction, but simply approximate by comparison with the control cohort), which implies that these results are noisy.
 Nevertheless, the difference between the variation explained by school characteristics vis-à-vis individual characteristics is clear and favours the school effect hypothesis.

-Table 2: Importance of school vs. individual characteristics for learning losses
+Table 2 Importance of school versus individual characteristics for learning losses

-${\rm FE}^{\rm School}$ Individual characteristics School FE& Individual characteristics
+School FE Individual characteristics School FE& Individual characteristics

-$\mathbb{R}^2$ 0.1190 0.0056 0.1239
+$R^2$ 0.1190 0.0056 0.1239

-Adjusted $\mathbb{R}^2$ 0.0985 0.0043 0.1026
+Adjusted R 0.0985 0.0043 0.1026